Top of site

 What is Domestic Violence (DV)?

-DV is the violence that occurs between male and female partners (or between a couple, friends, etc.), and is a serious human rights violation that can be treated as a criminal act.
+DV is violence that occurs between male and female partners in an intimate relationship (spouses, lovers, etc.), and is a serious human rights violation that can be treated as a criminal act.

 The majority of victims are women.

-In the background, there are some social-structure problems between men and women, such as social positions, economic disparity, old-fashioned thinking about role-sharing, remnants of contempt for human rights, especially those of women, etc.
+In the background of this issue lies some social-structure problems between men and women, such as social positions, economic disparity, old-fashioned thinking about role-sharing, remnants of contempt for human rights, especially those of women, etc.

 Through what means is DV carried out?